Health Benefits of Basil

-Basil (scientific name: Ocimum basilicim) is a member of the mint, or Labiatae, family.
-This bushy annual herbal plant is also known as Saint Joseph’s Wort and tulasi (the incomparable one).
+Basil (sweet basil - Ocimum basilicim and holy basil - Ocimum tenuiflorum) is a member of the mint, or Labiatae, family.
+Holy basil is also known as tulasi (the incomparable one).
 Basil grows best in warm tropical climate.

 Fully grown basil plant reaches about 100 cm in height.
 Basil leaves are light green and are pleasing to the eyes.
 The leaves are silky.
 They are about 2.5 inches long and 1 inch broad.
 The flowers are white in color.

 Basil’s leaves are used as a seasoning herb for many foods; you can also eat them raw.
 People usually grow basil for its medicinally useful leaves and seeds.

 Hindus worship the herb in the morning.
 Originally from India, Iran and other Asian tropical regions, basil is a half hardy annual plant.
 Its leaves are fragrant and resemble that of the peppermint.
 In fact both are related.